plexinc/papr/docs/api/types.md

 ## `enum`

+With `enum` you can either :

-Creates an enum type based on a TypeScript `enum` structure.
+- Create an enum type based on a TypeScript `enum` structure
+- Create an union type based on an array of `const`

 Enum types may contain `null` as well.